-To earn a graduate certificate at Washington University, a student must complete all courses required by their department; maintain satisfactory academic progress; fulfill all academic and residence requirements; and file an Intent to Graduate.
-Graduate certificates are not standalone programs and are only available to current students in applicable graduate programs.
-Thus, graduate certificates are conferred at the same time as the student’s primary graduate program.
+To earn a graduate certificate at Washington University, a student must be currently enrolled in an applicable Washington University PhD program; apply and be accepted to the graduate certificate program; complete all courses required by the academic unit offering the certificate; maintain satisfactory academic progress; fulfill all academic and residence requirements; and apply for program completion (graduation) via Workday Student.
+Graduate certificates are not standalone programs and are only available to current students in applicable Arts & Sciences doctoral programs.
+Thus, graduate certificates are conferred at the same time as the student’s PhD.

 Program Requirements